-Consideration must be given to what procurement method is most likely to achieve the commissioning and procurement objectives, including packaging (Lots) strategies, internal or external sourcing, shared services, partnering arrangements and collaborative procurement arrangements with other local authorities and government departments.
+Consideration must be given to what procurement method is most likely to achieve the As amended 02.2019 commissioning and procurement objectives, including packaging (Lots) strategies, internal or external sourcing, shared services, partnering arrangements and collaborative procurement arrangements with other local authorities and government departments.
 Officers will also consider working with Primary Care Trusts, statutory undertakers and Central Purchasing Bodies.